Site Recovery Manager functions#

 Reprotect after a

-order to reconfigure the protection group and recovery plan to facilitate
+completed.
+In order to reconfigure the protection group and recovery plan to

-that have been powered off by DPM (not supported at Rackspace), and resume any
+any ESXi hosts that have been powered off by DPM (not supported at Rackspace),

-suspended non-critical VMs.
-SRM reconfigures replication in the reverse
+and resume any suspended non-critical VMs.
+SRM reconfigures replication in the

-direction.
-SRM reconfigures the protection group in the reverse direction.
+reverse direction.
+SRM reconfigures the protection group in the reverse

 Configuring Site Recovery Manager.